Author's Note

 With that thought, I turned and strode purposefully toward the door.

 The sudden flap of wings overhead stopped me mid-step.
-It was a highly unusual sound at this time of night.
 I froze, my gaze snapping upward.

 The stars were sparse tonight, scattered across wide patches of darkness—ample space for a predator to hide, to maneuver unseen in the endless expanse above.
-Years had passed since the last gah’ardar attack—a huge twisted mutant from the Faithless Lands—but the chaos and destruction it wrought had left its mark.
-Even now, people still glanced at the sky with unease.
+Years had passed since the last gah’ardar attack, but the chaos and destruction that creature had wrought left marks not easily forgotten.
+People still glanced at the sky with unease.
 And in my current state of mind, I half-expected to see that winged horror descending on the castle once again.

 For several tense moments, I scanned the night.
 Then I saw it—a vague silhouette gliding high above.
-The source of my unease, it seemed, was no monster but a bird.
+The source of my unease was no monster, but a bird.
 Large, swift, and unmistakably headed for my balcony.
 As it dipped low enough to catch the light of Ria, its feathers burst into a soft, amber-gold flame.

-An Amber Hawk, I realized, surprised.
-Not an ordinary bird—but a viliehar.
+An Amber Hawk.
+Not an ordinary bird.
+A viliehar.
 A messenger.

 The hawk descended toward the stone railing, wings beating slow and steady to check its speed.
 The wind stirred by its descent brushed against my face, carrying the scent of wild air and distant stormfronts.
 I closed my eyes for a moment, letting it wash over me.
 When I opened them again, its talons had already found purchase on the railing.
 Its wings folded with a faint shiver.